Page Contents

 Residents are required to leave residence by whichever date is earlier:

-- within 48 hours of their final 2026 Winter assessment (exam or assignment) date*;
+- within 48 hours of their final 2026 Winter assessment date (exam or assignment)*;

 - by 12:00pm (noon) on May 1st, 2026.

-These check-out dates are set in order to maintain a positive environment for students who are still completing exams and assignments and to prepare for the Summer residence term.
+These check-out dates are set in order to maintain a positive environment for students who are still completing assessments and to prepare for the Summer residence term.

-*Residents whose departure deadline is between April 6th and April 30th have until 11:59pm (midnight) on your move-out date to check out of residence.
-Residents moving out on May 1st must check out by 12pm (noon).
+*Residents whose departure deadline is between April 6th and April 30th have until 11:59pm (midnight) on their check-out date to leave residence.
+Residents who are leaving on May 1st must check out by 12pm (noon).

-New College residents can apply to extend their residence stay during the exam period.
+New College residents can apply to extend their residence stay past their check-out deadline.
 Residents who are looking to live in residence after the end of term can also make a summer residence booking at New College.

 Exam Period Extensions

-All applications will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early April.
-Permission to remain in the residences during this time period is not automatic and is subject to the Dean’s approval.
+Permission to stay is not granted automatically and is subject to the Dean’s approval.
+After submission, requests will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early April.

 Summer Residence

-Residents who are interested in living in residence at New College after 12:00pm (noon) on May 1st, 2026 will have an opportunity to make a summer residence booking in March.
+Residents who are interested in living in residence at New College after 12:00pm (noon) on May 1st, 2026 will have an opportunity to make a summer residence booking.
+Bookings will open up in March 2026.

 The summer residence term lasts from April until August.
 Summer bookings can be short-term (days or weeks) or long-term (months).